Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra: Simulation Results

 For the first scenario, the initial manipulator end-effector pose was $\dq x_{0}=\quat r_{0}+\left(1/2\right)\dual\quat p_{0}\quat r_{0}$, with $\quat r_{0}{=}\cos\left(\phi_{0}/2\right)+\quat n_{0}\sin\left(\phi_{0}/2\right)$ such that $\phi_{0}=2.187\,\unit{rad}$ and $\quat n_{0}{=}-0.689\imi+0.395\imj+0.606\imk$, from where it was supposed to travel to $\dq x_{d}{=}\quat r_{d}+\left(1/2\right)\dual\quat p_{d}\quat r_{d}$ with $\quat r_{d}{=}\cos\left(\pi/4\right)+\imj\sin\left(\pi/4\right)$ and $\quat p_{d}{=}1.56\imi-0.43\imj+0.65\imk$.

-To evaluate Theorem~\ref{THEOREM_TRACKING} in a regulation problem, we compared the control law (\ref{THM:Tracking Controller}), with $\twist_{d}{=}0$, to two controllers based on dual quaternion representation \citep{2010_Adorno_IROS,2013_Figueredo_Adorno_Ishihara_Borges_ICRA}, a decoupled controller that concerns independent attitude and translation task Jacobians, and a classic HTM-based controller \citep{1999_Caccavale_Siciliano_Villani_AJC}.
-All those controllers are summarized in \ref{sec:controllers}.
+To evaluate Theorem~\ref{THEOREM_TRACKING} in a regulation problem, we compared the control law (\ref{THM:Tracking Controller}), with $\twist_{d}{=}0$, with two different controllers based on dual quaternion representation \citep{2010_Adorno_IROS,2013_Figueredo_Adorno_Ishihara_Borges_ICRA}, a decoupled controller that concerns independent attitude and translation task Jacobians (\ref{sec:controllers}), and a classic HTM-based controller \citep{1999_Caccavale_Siciliano_Villani_AJC}.
 To allow a fair comparison, all controllers were set with the same constant control gain $\kappa_{\mathcal{O}}=\kappa_{\mathcal{T}}=\kappa=2$.

-The error norm in Fig.~\ref{fig:ex:setpoint:error} shows similar convergence for all controllers, as expected for undisturbed scenarios, because all of them result in a closed-loop system described by similar first-order differential equations (in their own error variables) and they have the same gain.
-In contrast, the norm of the control inputs (i.e., the instantaneous control effort), shown in Fig.~\ref{fig:ex:setpoint:controlInput}, indicates that the controller from Theorem~\ref{THEOREM_TRACKING} requires the least amount of control effort.
+The error norm in Fig.~\ref{fig:ex:setpoint} (top figure) shows similar convergence for all controllers,\footnote{In this section, we used the real end-effector pose from V-REP.} as expected for undisturbed scenarios, because all of them result in a similar closed-loop first-order differential equation (in their own error variables) and they have the same gain.
+In contrast, the norm of the control inputs (i.e., the instantaneous control effort), shown in the bottom figure, indicates that the controller from Theorem~\ref{THEOREM_TRACKING} requires the least amount of control effort.
 This is due to the fact that, although all controllers have the same gain (which ensures the same convergence rate), they employ different error metrics, hence resulting in different end-effector trajectories as not all error metrics respect the topology of the space of rigid motions, which in turn require different control efforts.